ehoversten/Teaching_Review/node/modules.md

 ## A module encapsulates related code into a single unit of code.
 When creating a module, this can be interpreted as moving all related functions into a file.

+### In simple terms, a module is code that we group together for the purposes of sharing and reuse.
+Modules, therefore, allow us to break down complexity in our applications into small chunks.

 #### For example - Let's define a few functions:
 ```javascript
 // Let's call this file calc.js